denvrdata/denvrdemos/yara/README.md

 ```
 ![Llama Denvr Chat](assets/images/llama-denvr-chat.png)

-Unfortunately, the base Llama model doesn't really know anything about Denvr Dataworks.
+Unfortunately, the base Llama model knows nothing about Denvr Dataworks.
-In this particular case, the LLM just gave us a generic response that isn't grounded in any particular documentation on our site.
+In this case, the LLM just gave us a generic response that isn't grounded in any particular documentation on our site.

-what happens if we start another chat with our YARA model and ask it this same question?
+What happens if we start another chat with our YARA model and ask it this same question?

 ![YARA Denvr Chat](assets/images/yara-denvr-chat.png)

 As we can see, the response from the YARA model utilizes specific values from our documentation.
 For example, it correctly identifies the different network speeds like inter-cluster communication, InfiniBand, and shared Internet access by region.
-The values are also clearly pulled from our provided docs.
+The values are also clearly pulled from the documents we provided.
-However, as this is a generative model, there are still some issues.
+However, there are still some issues as this is a generative model.
-For example, it would be more helpful if it differentiate the network speeds offered in each region (e.g, MSC1 vs HOU1)
+For example, it would be more helpful if it differentiated the network speeds offered in each region (e.g., MSC1 vs HOU1)

-Just to make sure that wasn't a fluke, what if we ask the YARA model a question about Denvr's instance types?
+To ensure that wasn't a fluke, what if we ask the YARA model about Denvr's instance types?
 ```
 What instance types does Denvr Dataworks offer?
 ```
 ![YARA Denvr Chat 2](assets/images/yara-denvr-chat2.png)

-Again, we get accurate responses, though a bit more detail on which region each instance type is offered in might be helpful.
+Again, we get accurate responses, though more detail on which region each instance type is offered in might be helpful.

 Feel free to play around with different prompts and settings to see how it changes the output.

 ## Conclusion

-In this guide, we reviewed what RAG pipelines are and why they're useful for building low cost and personalized chat tools.
+In this guide, we reviewed what RAG pipelines are and how they can help build low-cost and personalized chat tools.
-We also stepped through deploying a simple RAG application on Denvr Cloud using:
+We also stepped through deploying a simple RAG application on Denvr Cloud using the following:

 - **NVIDIA NIM** - for our inference backend
 - **Open WebUI** - for our chat interface and RAG pipeline
 - **Caddy + nim.io** - for automatic HTTPS encryption and a domain name

-We also include instruction for adding your own documents.
+We also include instructions for adding your own documents.

 ## Links